Genre: Interactive Art Display

 What is it?

-"Frames" is a projected interactive art display for game teams and art students to use to show their work to potential employers.
+"Frames" is a projected interactive art display for utilization by game teams and art students to showcase their work to potential employers.

 This display features seven separate frames, each having their own gesture sensor.
 These gesture sensors allow users to interact with each frame independently of each other, letting multiple people use the display at one time.

 For this project, I fulfilled the roles of producer and design engineer.